Norwegian National Youth Orchestra’s

 Top image: Norwegian National Youth Orchestra's chamber orchestra.
 Photo: Ole Wuttudal

-The Norwegian National Youth Orchestra
+The Norwegian National Youth Orchestra:

 Arvid Engegård conductor